-When you train combat sports, even the friendliest of engagements is unpleasant.
+When you train in combat sports, even the friendliest of engagements is unpleasant.
 You know you’re going to get hit.
 You know it’s going to hurt (if not physically, then at least your ego).
 And you know it will be your own mistakes that cause you pain.

 But in the end, you get used to it.
 Not because it gets easier, but because you become stronger.
 You start to pick up the pace.
 You don’t get tired as easily.
 You get faster.
 You start to dodge some of the hits.
 And if you make it to that point, things start to look up.

 When I first started freelancing, I was little more than an outside employee.
 I was used to getting an assignment, completing it, and moving on.
-It took awhile before I realized I had to challenge myself more if I wanted to grow.
+It took a while before I realized I had to challenge myself more if I wanted to grow.
 So I started to pick up new skills.
-Started to take on consulting projects where I helped people identify the problems and plan a path forward.
+Started to take on consulting projects where I helped people identify problems and plan a path forward.
 Started doing brand strategy work and things picked up from there.

 Conversations with clients got harder at first.
 I didn’t simply agree to their terms.
 I learned I could set my own.
-And it was beneficial for both parties, because sometimes the thing they wanted to hire me for wouldn’t have solved their problem.
+And it was beneficial for both parties because sometimes the thing they wanted to hire me for wouldn’t have solved their problem.

 After some time, all this got easier.
 Just like boxing.
 I learned to “move” better.
 I learned to better protect myself.
 And things started working out a lot better.
 But that’s not because it got easier.
 I just got better at it.
 It doesn’t get easier, you get stronger.

 I used to be a scrawny kid.
 I was weak as fuck until my mid-twenties when I started hitting the gym.
 The idea of boxing was tantamount to getting my head caved day in and day out.
 I thought I didn’t have it in me.

 Boxing seemed like the thing guys with too many anger issues did to blow off some steam.
 It wasn’t for scrawny kids who liked reading books, writing and playing video games.